The program can be found here.

 Computing a fully coupled cardiac model consists in connecting electrophysiology, active and passive mechanics and fluido dynamics.

 We start from the electrophysiological environment, where transmembrane electric potential is described by the Monodomain system coupled with Luo-Rudy model for ionic currents.
 In this work it is used a space discretization based on finite elements method and a combination of an implicit scheme and Rush-Larsen method.
-Then we introduce a novel framework inspired by the Immersed Boundary Method for predicting the fluid-structure interaction of complex structures immersed in laminar, transitional and turbulent flows.

 The dynamic behavior of a deformable structure is simulated in a finite element framework by adopting a fully implicit scheme for its temporal integration, while the Navier-Stokes equations for the incompressible flow are discretized with high-order finite difference.
-The structure and the flow solvers are coupled by using an L2-projection method for the transfer of velocities and forces between the fluid grid and the solid mesh.

 Lastly we insert into the structure's behavior an active force, which would represent muscle contraction in order to create an embryonal connection between the FSI environment end the electrophysiological one.